aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/png-to-xls/_index.md

 ---
 title: PHP PNG to XLS - PNG to XLS Converter
 description: Aspose Excel.
-Convert PNG to XLS quickly and easily with Aspose.Cells.
-PHP PNG to XLS.
-PHP Save PNG to XLS.
-Save PNG as XLS using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert PNG to XLS format, enabling seamless saving of PNG data into XLS format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert PNG to XLS in PHP., Save PNG to XLS using PHP., PHP PNG to XLS saveformat., PNG to XLS Converter., PHP Save PNG as XLS]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart PNG files to XLS Converter for PHP., Convert PNG to XLS in PHP., PNG files to XLS Conversion in PHP., Leverage intelligent data processing to automatically parse and save PNG into XLS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}